ssukijth0330/disney_hls_parser_new_discontinuity/README.md

 PS C:\Users\ssuki\disney_hls_parser>

-Note:
+NOTE:
-If the target duration or segment duration in the HLS contect is invalid the function will convert to the close value.
+The code is able handle an invalid duration.
-Such as
+Such as:
 1)
 #EXT-X-TARGETDURATION:abc20def
 The taget duration will be saved as 20 in the MediaPlaylist.
 Similar to the segment duration.